 You may want to read:

-This perspective is not a new reflective thought for me, but part of my ongoing awareness of what it is like to experience the goodness of the resurrection every day of my life.
-Easter Sunday is not the resurrection, but a subjective date on the calendar that we chose to celebrate that historical event.
+This perspective is not a new reflective thought for me but part of my ongoing awareness of what it is like to experience the resurrection’s goodness every day of my life.
+Easter Sunday is not the resurrection but a subjective date on the calendar that we chose to celebrate that historical event.
 Easter Sunday is more about a reminder of how the resurrection should be the driving theme of our waking hours.

-Similar to communion, we are not literally eating His body or drinking His blood, but reminding ourselves of His death.
+Like communion, we are not eating His body or drinking His blood but reminding ourselves of His death.
 These critical reminders help us to have a more transformative experience with God (Hebrews 3:7).
-Easter reminds me of what my daughter said when she was five years old: “Daddy, every day with God is full of surprises.”
-That was one of those things children say that you want to keep in your “quote worth re-quoting memory bank.”
+Easter reminds me of what my daughter said when she was five years old.
+She nailed it.

+Her remark was one of those things children say that you want to keep in your “quote worth re-quoting memory bank.”
 I kept that one.
 Sometimes the simplicity of “kid-speak” can hit the nail on the head in such a way that their words become transcendent truth you never want to forget.
 C. S. Lewis was getting at this “full of surprises” notion in his Narnia books where he talked about it always being winter and never Christmas.

 Those were sad moments spent pondering tomorrow while knowing tomorrow would be more of the same.
-Personal suffering is like a prisoner imprisoned without bars (Hebrews 13:3).
-You may look and act like everyone else, but you know it’s not true as you isolate in your private prison.
+Personal suffering is like a prisoner imprisoned without bars (Hebrews 13:3)—or a windowless room.
+You may look and act like everyone else, but you know it’s not true as you isolate yourself in your private prison.

 When the heavy hand of disappointment presses down on your soul, it is all you can do to crawl along into the next day, which looks the same as the last day.
 That is how it was for me for over nine years.
 I shuffled through the crucible of suffering, eventually coming out on the other end, never to be the same again.